X

 Also: The best note-taking apps for iPad

 This stylus is great for taking notes, journaling, or marking up documents.
-Current Zagg Pro stylus users like the comfort, connection, and overall value of this pen.
+Current Zagg Pro stylus users like this pen's comfort, connection, and overall value.
 Many said it feels good in the hand and is stylish, but some expressed varying issues with battery life.

 Zagg Pro Stylus specs: Weight: 0.56 ounces | Battery life: 8 hours | Palm rejection: Yes | Tilt recognition: Yes